CogSciUOS/asparagus/code/CreateDataSet/manual.md

 5. After Log in hit: </br>
     `$ conda activate dataSet`

-If you want to know more about shared installations: https://docs.anaconda.com/anaconda/install/multi-user/
+Check this link out, if you want to know more about shared installations: https://docs.anaconda.com/anaconda/install/multi-user/